Lendr.fi (RWAL) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Lendr.fi Historical Price

-According to the latest data gathered on Lendr.fi live price page, the current price of Lendr.fi is 0.006378USD.
+According to the latest data gathered on Lendr.fi live price page, the current price of Lendr.fi is 0.006274USD.
 The circulating supply of Lendr.fi(RWAL) is

 In the past 24 hours, Lendr.fi has shown a price movement of